fluttered-book/fluttered-book.github.io/content/docs/flutter-basics/custom-widgets/index.md

 ## Helper methods

-Helpers methods are sometimes used to break down the **build** method into smaller chunks.
+Helpers methods can also be used to break down a large **build** method into smaller chunks.
 It can be seen as an alternative to introducing new custom widgets.
 Here is a variation where the fancy title is defined with a helper method.